SandeR2012/explore-flask/chapters/views.md

 This is another chance to run into some circular import problems if your `util` module has a `from . import app` line.
 That's why I waited until app had been initialized to import `ListConverter`.

 Now we can use our converter just like one of the built-ins.
-We specified the key in the dictionary as “list” so that’s how we use it in `@app.route()`.
+We specified the key in the dictionary as "list" so that's how we use it in `@app.route()`.

 \end{aside}